 The Dorchester

+This venue does not need a lot of selling.
 Enter this magnificent building through the revolving doors and you’ll be taken back by the stunning reception area which looks through to the main restaurant.
-This part of the building can only be described as an indoor terrace with comfortable seating and carpet surrounded by luscious botanicals.
+There are two hidden gems in this building.

-The first is the top level suite.
+The first is the top-level suite.
 Three rooms (not including the bedrooms) decorated in a traditional British theme topped off by an outdoor terrace looking out across the London skyline.

 The second is the Chef’s table, a small frosted glass room in the kitchen.
-There’s enough space for 12 diners to enjoy Michelin star cooking, preparation and exclusive tasting.
+There’s enough space for 12 diners to enjoy Michelin-star cooking, preparation, and exclusive tasting.

 The Dorchester provides an ideal location for an incentive group who want to experience a traditional London hotel – we promise you will not be disappointed.

-If you want to discover more about London don’t hesitate to contact our local experts by visiting the page: Ovation UK DMC
+If you want to discover more about London don’t hesitate to contact our local experts by visiting the page: Ovation UK DMC .